MEET THE DESIGNER

 I’ve also held showroom design positions, in which the process was similar to that of designing a gallery; the difference being that it was for furniture market showrooms rather than retail stores, and the spaces were much larger.

-After years of working full-time for some larger furniture companies such as Broyhill, Kincaid, and Thomasville, I decided to take a risk and venture out on my own.
+After years of working full-time for some of the larger furniture companies such as Broyhill, Kincaid, and Thomasville, I decided to take a risk and venture out on my own.
 I’ve been working for myself since 2003.
 I am a hard worker, and I'm self-motivated; both of which have been essential in my success as a freelancer.
-Most of my work now involves set-up of furniture market showrooms, furniture placement plans for retail stores, and studio work designing room scenes for furniture photography used in catalogs, advertising, and on websites.
+Most of my work now involves set-up of furniture market showrooms, furniture placement plans for retail stores, and studio work designing room scenes for furniture and accessory photography used in catalogs, advertising, and on websites.
 However, I am always up for any kind of design work, as I love what I do for a living.
 Simply having that passion, makes such a difference.